iKarTehFox/web-clock-docs/docs/datetime.md

 <hr>

 ### Time Zone
-The Time Zone dropdown menu allows you to change the time zone for the clock.
+Customize your clock's timezone with this dropdown menu.
 By default, your current time zone is selected.

 ![A screenshot of the Time Zone dropdown menu with "America/New York" selected](/assets/images/docs-Features/datetime/timezone.png)